-Meeting women to date (and marry!) is notoriously difficult for women seeking other women.
-Not only is same-sex love and marriage between two women so rarely represented in media—there are still no equivalent rom-com meet cutes for women meeting women today—but the dating pool for queer women is just smaller (roughly 5 percent of American women identify as LGBTQ).
-And just because someone shares your sexuality (as any woman who has been set up with another woman based on the fact that they’re interested in women would know) that doesn’t mean you want to share your life, or even a date, with them.
+Meeting women to date (and marry) is notoriously difficult for women seeking other females.
+Not only is same-sex love and marriage between two women so rarely represented in the media—there is still no equivalent rom-com meet-cutes for women meeting women today—but the dating pool for queer women is just smaller (roughly five percent of American females identify as LGBTQ).
+And just because someone shares your sexuality (as any woman who has been set up with another woman based on the fact that they’re interested in the same sex would know) that doesn’t mean you want to share your life, or even a date, with them.

-A friend of mine once ran a calculation (in jest) to prove that she and her wife statistically were meant to be, based on the exquisite small percentage of potentially single, queer, Jewish women within her age group, alongside a smattering of other arbitrary qualities she liked.
-Of course, love isn’t about numbers or statistics or data, but her point was clear: It’s kind of amazing the couple met and eventually fell in love with each other, in spite of what might seem like a small chance of ever finding a perfect match.
+A friend of mine once ran a calculation (in jest) to prove that she and her wife statistically were meant to be, based on the exquisitely small percentage of potentially single, queer, Jewish women within her age group, alongside a smattering of other arbitrary qualities she liked.
+Of course, love isn’t about numbers, statistics, or data, but her point was clear: It’s kind of amazing she and her wife met and eventually fell in love with each other, in spite of what might seem like a small chance of ever finding a perfect match.

 A Little Cheesy